rkoyamaMetrostar/starkiller/README.md

 - [ ] Add Characters Dashboard Page (Page, Route, USWDS Table, Top Navigation)
 - [ ] Add Character Details Page (Page, Route, Details View)
 - [ ] Add Login Form (should allow any username and password combo, if not provided, provide form validation messaging)
-- [ ] Add Search Functionality to Dashboard Page
+- [ ] Add Search Functionality to Dashboard Page (note: this will require the addition of a new component to the library)
 - [ ] Replace Prop Drilling state management with Redux